Creating a space where people can meet, talk and break down stereotypes

 Longer, in-depth programmes

-We have designed and priced up a sample programme which would be ideal for schools and community groups who wish to take the understanding of the ‘other’ further and include activism in their efforts: EXPERIENCED – Interfaith
+Ideal for schools and community groups who wish to take the understanding of the ‘other’ further and include activism in their efforts.

 Follow our journey on social media & get in touch if your community would benefit from Interfaith Encounters.